Almost every site needs a menu, and the pattern is pretty consistent. On

 button.
 That is also done entirely in CSS.
 It works similarly to how the

-menu itself does, except it animates SVG line
+menu itself does, except it animates SVG lines.
+I won't go into

 detail here, but if you're interested check out the GitHub repo for this